wangjunicode/UIForia/docs/_docs/layout/grid.md

 `TextTransform` modifies the capitalization of text.

-The full list of style properties for text can be found [here] (StyleProperties.md)
+The full list of style properties for text can be found [here](StyleProperties.md)

 <br/>